-NOTE: This section is not applicable to gas systems in most locations.
-It only applies to systems that have above ground distribution mains.
+NOTE: This section only applies to systems that have above-ground distribution mains.
 Distribution mains are pipelines that are a common source of gas supply for an individual customer, or two adjacent or adjoining residential customers.
-Line markers are not necessary for above ground services.
+Line markers are not necessary for above ground services lines.

 A line marker is a warning sign for the public.
-It must be placed and maintained along each section of a main that is located above ground and accessible to the public.
+It must be placed and maintained along each section of a main that is located above ground and accessible to the public [Title 49, CFR §192.707(c)].
 The line marker must contain the word "Warning", "Caution", or "Danger" followed by the words "Gas pipeline".
-Additional specifications for a line marker are listed in 49 Title 49, CFR §192.707.
+Additional specifications for a line marker are listed in Title 49, CFR §192.707.